rubys/awdwr/vagrant/README.md

     vagrant ssh

 The command run by the web interface is `testrails` and it can be run directly from the command line.
-This does all of the necessary setup, steps that don't generally need to be repeated.
+This does all of the necessary setup, including updating RVM, installing Ruby, updating bundler, and updating gems; steps that generally do not need to be repeated.

 More commonly, what is needed when running interactively is to make use of the existing repositories and directories.
 This involves a number of `git`